seratch/ChatGPT-in-Slack/README.md

 export SLACK_APP_LOG_LEVEL=INFO
 # Optional: When the string is "true", translate between OpenAI markdown and Slack mrkdwn format (default: false)
 export TRANSLATE_MARKDOWN=true
-# Optional: When the string is "true", perform some basic redaction on propmts sent to OpenAI (default: false)
+# Optional: When the string is "true", perform some basic redaction on prompts sent to OpenAI (default: false)
 export REDACTION_ENABLED=true
+# Optional: When the string is "true", this app shares image files with OpenAI (default: false)
+export IMAGE_FILE_ACCESS_ENABLED=true

 # To use Azure OpenAI, set the following optional environment variables according to your environment
 # default: None